philipribera/Prometron/README.md

 Geolocation needs to be enabled in order to play this game.

 ## How to use
+Create an account at xxxxx.
+Then verify your email address and sign in.
+That's all, you're now ready to jump into a game!

 ## Inspiration
 Inspired by the Disney movie Tron from 1982.